 FLU 5.4.1 "Green infrastructure" shall be defined as an interconnected network of preservation areas, open space, parks, greenbelts and other natural areas that support the function of natural systems, allow the natural management of stormwater, support wildlife migration patterns, and promote community access to recreational areas.
 Throughout the OSP these areas shall be constructed, restored and maintained to the greatest extent possible.

-FLU 5.4.2 Wherever possible, the natural terrain, drainage and vegetation of the area shall be preserved.

-FLU 5.4.3 Environmentally sensitive areas shall be preserved in a way that will maintain their integrity as wildlife habitat consistent with the definition in Chapter 3, Definitions.
-The County shall require mandatory clustering on the upland areas of properties that are impacted by environmentally sensitive areas; however, for those properties that lack an adequate amount of uplands, limited development in the OSP would be permitted if a taking would result.

-FLU 5.4.4 Key wildlife corridors shall be identified and protected from the impacts of development.

-FLU 5.4.5 Measures shall be implemented to reduce greenhouse gas (GHG) emissions consistent with the intent of Chapter 2008-191, Laws of Florida.
-The implementation of this policy shall include but not be limited to the following measures:

-- a.
-Reduction of vehicle miles traveled (VMT) by encouraging the design of compact, walkable, mixed-use, transit-oriented neighborhoods. - b.
-Creation of a highly interconnected, multi-modal transportation that incorporates facilities for current and future transit systems. - c.
+1 2 FLU 5.4.2 Wherever possible, the natural terrain, drainage and vegetation of the 3 area shall be preserved.
+4 FLU 5.4.3 Environmentally sensitive areas shall be preserved in a way that will-5 6 maintain their integrity as wildlife habitat consistent with the definition in Chapter 3, Definitions.
+The County shall require mandatory clustering on the upland areas of 7 8 properties that are impacted by environmentally sensitive areas; however, for 9 those properties that lack an adequate amount of uplands, limited development in 10 the OSP would be permitted if a taking would result.
+11 FLU 5.4.4 Key wildlife corridors shall be identified and protected from the impacts 12 of development.
+13 14 FLU 5.4.5 Measures shall be implemented to reduce greenhouse gas (GHG) 15 emissions consistent with the intent of Chapter 2008-191, Laws of Florida.
+The 16 17 implementation of this policy shall include but not be limited to the following measures: 18 19 a.
+Reduction of vehicle miles traveled (VMT) by 20 encouraging the design of compact, walkable, mixed-21 use, transit-oriented neighborhoods.
+22 b.
+Creation of a highly interconnected, multi-modal-23 transportation that incorporates facilities for current and 24 future transit systems.
+25 26 c.
 Promotion of alternative (non-fossil fuel) energy sources.

-FLU 5.4.6 To ensure appropriate identification, protection and management of regionally significant natural resources within the OSP, the following process is established:

-- 1. Regionally significant natural resources, including waterbodies, wetlands, listed species habitat, unique vegetative communities and publicly owned lands acquired for conservation purposes, shall be identified at the long-term master plan level utilizing publicly available data.
-These resources shall be depicted on the long-term master plan framework map as "Anticipated Conservation Areas." - 2.
-At the Detailed Specific Area Plan (DSAP) level, Anticipated Conservation Areas shall be subject to further study and refinement.
-Methods such as photo-interpretation and ground- truthing shall be utilized to verify and, where appropriate, revise Anticipated Conservation Area boundaries.
-These areas shall be depicted as Low Impact Natural Resource Areas (LINRA) on the DSAP land use map.
-LINRA designation is intended to identify areas of regionally significant natural resources within the Mid-West Escambia County Sector Plan.
-It is anticipated that these areas will be subject to further delineation under the State of Florida's

-Environmental Resource Permit (ERP) program and may be regulated accordingly.
+27 FLU 5.4.6 To ensure appropriate identification, protection and management of 28 29 regionally significant natural resources within the OSP, the following process is established: 30 31 1.
+Regionally significant natural resources, including water 32 bodies, wetlands, listed species habitat, unique vegetative 33 communities and publicly owned lands acquired for 34 conservation purposes, shall be identified at the long-term-35 master plan level utilizing publicly available data.
+These 36 resources shall be depicted on the long-term master plan-37 framework map as "Anticipated Conservation Areas."
+38 39 2.
+At the Detailed Specific Area Plan (DSAP) level, Anticipated 40 41 Conservation Areas shall be subject to further study and refinement.
+Methods such as photo-interpretation and 42 43 ground- truthing shall be utilized to verify and, where appropriate, revise Anticipated Conservation Area 44 boundaries.
+These areas shall be depicted as Low Impact 45 Natural Resource Areas (LINRA) on the DSAP land use 46 map.
+LINRA designation is intended to identify areas of 47 regionally significant natural resources within the Mid-West-Escambia County Sector Plan.
+It is anticipated that theseareas will be subject to further delineation under the Stateof Florida's Environmental Resource Permit (ERP) programand may be regulated accordingly.